NeuroTechX/ntx_slack_archive/random.md

  >Yea, agreed on Boyden.
 A contact of mine is doing work at the MIT Media Lab under Ed and he has nothing but positive things to say about him.
 I think Ed has like 5 degrees in different subjects.

+3/28/2017 4:09 PM

+ **karchie** :

+ >his first Nobel is going to be optogenetics. not sure what else is coming.